-Org Mode is an authoring tool and a TODO lists manager for GNU Emacs.
+Org mode is an authoring tool and a TODO list manager for GNU Emacs.
 It relies on a lightweight plain-text markup language used in files with the ‘.org’ extension.

 Authoring Org files is best supported by Emacs, but you can view, understand, and change them with any text editor.

 As an authoring tool, Org helps you write structured documents and provides exporting facilities.
 Org files can also be used for literate programming and reproducible research.
-As a TODO lists manager, Org helps you organize your tasks in a flexible way, from daily needs to detailed project-planning, allowing logging, multiple views on your tasks, exporting your agendas, etc.
+As a TODO list manager, Org helps you organize your tasks in a flexible way, from daily needs to detailed project planning, allowing logging, multiple views of your tasks, exporting your agendas, etc.

-Org mode is implemented on top of Outline mode, which makes it possible to keep the content of large files well structured.
-Visibility cycling and structure editing help to work with the tree.
+Org mode is implemented on top of Outline mode, which makes it possible to keep the content of large files well-structured.
+Visibility cycling and structure editing help you work with the tree.
 Tables are easily created with a built-in table editor.
 Plain text URL-like links connect to websites, emails, Usenet messages, BBDB entries, and any files related to the projects.

-Org develops organizational tasks around notes files that contain lists or information about projects as plain text.
-Project planning and task management make use of metadata which is part of an outline node.
-Based on this data, specific entries can be extracted in queries and create dynamic agenda views that also integrate the Emacs calendar and diary.
+Org develops organizational tasks around note files that contain lists or information about projects as plain text.
+Project planning and task management make use of metadata, which is part of an outline node.
+Based on this data, specific entries can be extracted via queries to create dynamic agenda views that also integrate the Emacs calendar and diary.
 Org can be used to implement many different project planning schemes, such as David Allen’s GTD system.

 All of this is achieved with strictly plain text files, the most portable and future-proof file format.
 Org runs in Emacs.
 Emacs is one of the most widely ported programs, so that Org mode is available on every major platform.